adamdecaf/leaflet-flattrbutton/README.md

 ### If your Flattr thing isn't created yet

-The Flattr thing will be created when the first person flattrs it.
-This will not work for buttonType *widget*.
+The Flattr thing will be created when the first person flattrs it (this will not work for buttonType *widget*).
 These options are used for all buttons:

 * *autosubmit*: 'true'
 * *flattrUid*: Your username on Flattr
 * *flattrUrl*: The URL of your Flattr thing

+and optionally:

-* *flattrTitle*: (optional) The title of your Flattr thing
+* *flattrTitle*: The title of the Flattr thing
-* *flattrDesc*: (optional) The description of your Flattr thing
+* *flattrDesc*: The description of the Flattr thing
-* *flattrLang*: (optional) The language of your Flattr thing, see [Flattr/languages.txt](https://api.flattr.com/rest/v2/languages.txt) for available languages
+* *flattrLang*: The language of the Flattr thing, see [Flattr/languages.txt](https://api.flattr.com/rest/v2/languages.txt) for available languages
-* *flattrTags*: (optional) The tags of your Flattr thing, multiple tags are separated with `,` (comma)
+* *flattrTags*: The tags of the Flattr thing, multiple tags are separated with `,` (comma)
-* *flattrCategory*: (optional) The category of existing Flattr thing, see [Flattr/categories.txt](https://api.flattr.com/rest/v2/categories.txt) for valid categories
+* *flattrCategory*: The category of the Flattr thing, see [Flattr/categories.txt](https://api.flattr.com/rest/v2/categories.txt) for valid categories
-* *flattrHidden*: (optional) If you want to hide your Flattr thing from public listings on flattr.com set this to *true*
+* *flattrHidden*: If you want to hide the Flattr thing from public listings on flattr.com set this to *true*

 **Static button:**